jefflombard/sparc/README.md

 - `npm build`
 - `npm watch`
 - `npm add:redux` - installs redux and adds a provider component as described in (Lightning-Redux)[https://github.com/madmax983/lightning-redux]

+## Shortcuts
+In addition to creating scaffolding for projects, spark contains useful scripts and aliases for SFDX commands

+### Development
+#### Working with scratch orgs
+- `spark build` - runs the build command for the project.
+- `spark push` - pushes local project to default scratch org.
+- `spark push:force` - pushes local project to default scratch org ignoring conflicts
+- `spark preview` - pushes local code to default scratch org and opens in a new window.
+- `spark open` - opens the local default scratch org
+#### Other
+- `spark test` - runs the test command to run default tests.

+### Packaging for Production
+- `spark package` - builds a package that can be deployed to a production org.

 ## Contributing
 Help is appreciated, if you would like to contribute, you can either message me or create a PR.